If you own a bike, you know it is important to do maintenance regularly.

 - Finally, get the wheel back into the bike.

-If you want to start doing DIY maintenance of your bike, then you’ll need the right tools for the work.
+If you want to start doing DIY bicycle maintenance on your bike, then you’ll need the right tools for the work.

 Get some chain lube, track pumps, and lubricant, as well as proper clothes to perform the tasks.